SPANISH NATIONALITY LAW 12/2015

 03

-2. Collection and contribution of the necessary documentation on the platform
+2. Compilation and submission of the necessary documentation to the platform

 3. Selection of notary

-4. Signature in Spain before a notary, presenting the original documentation
+4. Sign in Spain before a notary presenting the original documentation

-5. Concession of nationality notified by the corresponding consulate
+5. Granting of nationality notified by the corresponding consulate

 7. Obtaining a Spanish passport

-See below some of the most common questions about the process of Spanish nationality by Sephardic origin Law 12/2015.
+Please see below some of the most frequently asked questions about the process of obtaining Spanish nationality based on Sephardic origin, Law 12/2015.

-• With Law 12/2015 on Spanish nationality by Sephardic origin, do I have to renounce my current nationality?
+• Under Law 12/2015 on Spanish nationality due to Sephardic origin, do I have to renounce my current nationality?

-No, article 23 paragraph b) of the Spanish Civil Code establishes that Sephardim originating in Spain are safe from renouncing their previous nationality.
+No, Article 23, paragraph b) of the Spanish Civil Code establishes that Sephardim originally from Spain are exempt from renouncing their previous nationality.

-• What is the validity period for the birth certificate and criminal record certificate?
+• What is the validity period of birth certificates and criminal record certificates?

-According to Instruction 29 / September / 2015 DGRN On application of Law 12/2015.
-I.7. the term of validity is the one that appears in the document itself.
+According to Instruction 29/September/2015 DGRN On the application of Law 12/2015.
+I.7. the validity period is the one stated in the document itself.

 • What happens if I have renewed my passport after starting the process?

-We recommend keeping both passports until the entire process is finished, on the day of the signature before a notary, both passports must be brought.
+We recommend keeping both passports until the entire process is complete.
+Both passports must be brought on the day of signing before the notary.

 • Is the FCJE certificate mandatory?

-The Law does not indicate that said certificate is mandatory, but it does indicate that it has special relevance.
+The Law does not indicate that such a certificate is mandatory, but it does indicate that it is of special relevance.

-• Does the applicant have to sign before a notary in Spain or can they grant a power of attorney for another to sign on their behalf?
+• Does the applicant have to sign before a notary in Spain or can he/she grant a power of attorney for another person to sign on his/her behalf?

-Those over 14 years old have to come and sign together with their parents or one of the parents with a notarized and apostilled power of attorney from the other, translated if necessary.
-Children under 14 should not travel to sign, their two parents will do so or one of them with a notarized and apostilled power of attorney representing the other party and translated where appropriate.
+Those over 14 years of age must come to sign with their parents or one of the parents with a notarized and apostilled power of attorney from the other party, translated if necessary.
+Minors under 14 must not travel to sign; both parents or one of them with a notarized and apostilled power of attorney representing the other party and translated if necessary must do so.

-• Until when can Spain be signed before a notary?
+• Until when can you sign before a notary in Spain?

-Due to the exceptional circumstances of a COVD-19 pandemic, the term was extended to make it easier for applicants to sign before a notary public.
-Currently, it is possible to travel to Spain for the signature with authorization from the consulate.
-Consult us the restrictions and requirements to travel from your country.
+Due to the exceptional circumstances of the COVID-19 pandemic, the deadline has been extended to make it easier for applicants to sign before a notary.
+Currently, it is possible to travel to Spain for the signing with authorization from the consulate.
+Please consult us for restrictions and requirements for traveling from your country.

-• Is it possible for me to be denied Spanish nationality?
+• Is it possible that I will be denied Spanish nationality?

-Obtaining Spanish nationality by this means is configured as a right, so, in the case of having signed with the FCJE certificate, having passed the CCSE exam, lacking a criminal record and providing the rest of the necessary documentation, giving the notary attests that all documentation is correct, Spanish nationality will be granted.
+Obtaining Spanish nationality in this way is configured as a right, so, if you have signed with the FCJE certificate, have passed the CCSE exam, have no criminal record and provide the rest of the necessary documentation, with the notary certifying that all the documentation is correct, Spanish nationality will be granted.

-• Do minors have to sign the notarial deed?
+• Do minors have to sign the notarial act?

-Those over 14 years old have to come and sign together with their parents or one of the parents with a notarized and apostilled power of attorney from the other, translated if necessary.
-Children under 14 should not travel to sign, their two parents will do so or one of them with a notarized and apostilled power of attorney representing the other party and translated where appropriate.
+Those over 14 years of age must come to sign with their parents or one of the parents with a notarized and apostilled power of attorney from the other party, translated if necessary.
+Minors under 14 must not travel to sign; both parents or one of them with a notarized and apostilled power of attorney representing the other party and translated if necessary must do so.

-The state of Alert decreed by the Government due to the COVID-19 pandemic, has meant a delay in the nationalization process due to Sephardic origin since, on the one hand, the institutions are paralyzed and global mobility has been affected, preventing Applicants go to Spain for the signature before a notary.
+The state of alert declared by the Government due to the COVID-19 pandemic has meant a delay in the naturalization process for Sephardic origin since, on the one hand, the institutions are paralyzed and global mobility has been affected, preventing applicants from going to Spain to sign before a notary.

-The second most powerful Spanish passport in the world
+The Spanish passport is the second most powerful in the world

 according to the PASSPORT INDEX 2020